30 Best Fiction Books set in Europe to Read Now

 In a stroke of midnight magic, Nora is given the chance to live out her regrets.
 She’s transported into an infinite library where there are books that tell you what your other possible lives could have been like – each with their own unique libraries and lessons learned in between…

-Eleanor Oliphant is completely Fine
+Eleanor Oliphant is Completely Fine

 by Gail Honeyman

 Eleanor Oliphant leads a simple life.
 She wears the same clothes to work every day, eats the same meal deal for lunch every day, and buys the same two bottles of vodka to drink every weekend.
 Eleanor Oliphant is fine.
 She has built walls around herself that are so high that no one can see over them, let alone climb them.
 And she likes it that way just fine.
-Until everything changes when Eleanor meets Raymond, the bumbling IT guy from work, and something so simple as friendship cracks her world to realize that maybe fine isn’t enough finally.
+Everything changes when Eleanor meets Raymond, the bumbling IT guy from work, and something so simple as friendship cracks her world to realize that maybe fine isn’t enough finally.
 Eleanor Oliphant is completely unique in her great humor, terrible people skills, and unusual interests that lead to great conversation and friendships with those who choose to stick around.
-A few years later, this great story remains one of my favourite books.
+A few years later, this great story remains one of my favorite books.

 All The Light We Cannot See